 [Please click here to get immediate access to curated research in the weekly Capital Ideas Digest with our free 30-Day Trial.]

-[Editor’s Note: Shares of Fortis have gained approximately 7% since Capital Ideas wrote about the company about six weeks ago.]
+[Editor’s Note: Shares of Fortis have gained about 24% since Capital Ideas wrote about the company 15 months ago.]

 As a regulated utility, the Company’s cash flow is among the most predictable of any business, which has given Fortis confidence to target 6% annual dividend growth annually through 2025.

 The Company also has a payout ratio of just 74%, which gives it room to increase its dividend even more, and its stock is currently trading at a price-to-book ratio of only 1.36.

 As well, Fortis has a carbon emissions reduction target of 75% by 2035, which should make its shares more appealing to ESG investors, both retail and institutional.

 And, Fortis has an enviable long-term track record of generating an average annual return for its shareholders of about 13% over the past 20 years.

 To read our full disclosure, please click on the button below: